 Advantages of a sole trader:

-The advantages of operating as a sole trader in Ireland are as follows:
+The advantages of setting up as a sole trader in Ireland are as follows:

-- Other than registering a business name, there are no other filing obligations with the Companies Registration Office.
+- Other than registering as a sole trader, there are no other filing obligations with the Companies Registration Office.

 - There is no obligation to file the accounts of the business with the Companies Office and so the affairs of the business are kept private.